MasterCatsVR/Crystal-Gatherer/README.md

 # Crystal-Gatherer

-Adds crystals to the ore gatherer.
+Adds crystals and crystal shards to the ore gatherer skill.